Skip to content

 Why quad meshes?

 Quad meshes are extensively used in animation, architectural designs, and industrial analysis.
-They are also majorly discussed objects with fruitful discrete theories in Discrete Differential Geometry (DDG) [1].
+TThey are also a major focus in Discrete Differential Geometry (DDG), where they have given rise to a wealth of discrete theories [2].

 Each vertex of a regular quad mesh has valence 4.